Marcono1234/known-sites-extension/Manual testing.md

 The following symbols are used for the tests:

 - :mag: Describes the expected outcome
-- :information_source: An important note about the test, for example a browser incompability
+- :information_source: An important note about the test, for example a browser incompatibility

 ## Tests